mrshareware/MojaveSpringsAdv/README.md

 ## Notes and Stuff You Can Do

-Mojave Springs Adventure is not intended to be a full-blown adventure game.
+Mojave Springs Adventure was not intended to be a full-blown adventure game.
 I wrote it in about 40 hours (design, code) to get an understanding of Python.
 Certainly, the game play can be enhanced and the code improved.
 That's where you come in.
 Learn from it, tear it apart, fix my coding faux pas, do with it whatever.
-If you want to, let me know that you made a change.
-I'd like to see where you took the game.
+If you mod it, I'd like to see where you take the game.

 Here are some ideas while still keeping this a terminal app:
 - Move room and object descriptions to a file or database